 ERC1620 Money Streaming

 Money streaming represents the idea of continuous payments over a finite period of time.
 Block numbers are used as a proxy of time to continuously update balances.
-Thanks to blockchains, payments need not be sent in discrete chunks as there is much less overhead in paying-as-you-go.
+With blockchains, payments need not be sent in discrete chunks as there is much less overhead in paying-as-you-go.

 ERC1620 describes a standard whereby time is measured using block numbers and streams are mappings in a master contract: